DeepaThamodaran/Moth_Recognition_using_TinyYOLO/README.md

 Step-4 Download weights:

 - Weights and config files can be downloaded form https://pjreddie.com/darknet/yolo/.
-For this exercise, I have used Tiny-YOLO version, which was trained on COCO dataset.
+For this exercise, I used Tiny-YOLO version
-- Now that you have downloaded, place your cfg file under cfg/tiny-yolo-voc.cfg folder and weights under bin/tiny-yolo-voc.weights folder
+- Now that you have downloaded, place your cfg file as cfg/tiny-yolo-voc.cfg and weights as bin/tiny-yolo-voc.weights

-Step-5 Re-train the network:
+Step-5 Prepare for training:

 - Download images of interested objects from Google and label them using rectlabel app.
-Here, I have used 5-moth species - Cabbage_white, Cecropia_silkmoth, Luna_moth, Bronze_copper and Silvery_Blue; downloaded those species images and labelled them
+Here, I tried 5-moth species - Cabbage_white, Cecropia_silkmoth, Luna_moth, Bronze_copper and Silvery_Blue; downloaded those species images from google and labelled them using rectlabel app
-- Save the images under /training/images folder and their annotations under /training/annotations folder
+- Save the images under /training/images folder and annotations under /training/annotations folder
 - Generate label.txt file with class names and place it under main folder
 - Generate new tiny-yolo-voc-{no.of classes}c.cfg file from tiny-yolo-voc.cfg.
 The naming convention of new cfg file is always tiny-yolo-voc-{no.of classes}c.cfg.
 - In this new tiny-yolo-voc-{no.of classes}c.cfg file, we have to modify filters and classes of the last convolution layer as below.